kchen30/filecoin-docs/docs/mine/lotus/miner-configuration.md

 ---
-title: 'Lotus Miner: configuration reference'
+title: 'Lotus Miner: configuration reference（引用配置）'
 description: 'This guide covers the Lotus Miner configuration files, detailing the meaning of the options contained in them.'
 breadcrumb: 'Configuration reference'
 ---